rajlakshmichavan/SenParadoxInLean/README.md

 ## Overview

-This repository contains a formal proof of Sen's Theorem II — that no Social Decision Function can simultaneously satisfy Unrestricted Domain (U), the Pareto Principle (P), and Minimal Liberalism (L').
+This repository contains a formal proof of Sen's Theorem II: no Social Decision Function can simultaneously satisfy Unrestricted Domain (U), the Pareto Principle (P), and Minimal Liberalism (L').

 ## Structure